A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

 If we view $f(z)$ as a polynomial in the variables $x_{1}$ and $z$ over the field $K=\overline{\mathbb{Q}}\{\{t\}\}$ of Puiseux series over $\overline{\mathbb{Q}}$, then it gives a smooth plane quartic $X$ in $\mathbb{P}^{2}_{K}$.
 Moreover, the algebra $A$ will correspond to a modified version of the coordinate ring of an annulus, see \cref{exa:MainExample2}.
-The calculation given here will be used in that example to calculate the minimal Berkovich skeleton of $X$, see \cite{BPRa1} for more on this topic.

-We first apply the Newton-Puiseux algorithm with respect to $\mathfrak{p}_{2}=(x_{2})$\footnote{It will follow from our calculations that $f$ splits completely over the strict Henselization of $A$ with respect to $\mathfrak{m}$, but we will also give an abstract reason for this in \cref{sec:CoveringsSemistableModels}.}: the reduction of $f$ modulo $(x_{2})$ is given by
+The calculation given here will be used in that example to calculate the dual intersection graph of a semistable model of $X$.
+We first apply the Newton-Puiseux algorithm with respect to $\mathfrak{p}_{2}=(x_{2})$\footnote{It will follow from our calculations that $f$ splits completely over the strict Henselization of $A$ with respect to $\mathfrak{m}$, but we will also give an abstract reason for this in \cref{sec:CoveringsSemistableModels}.}.
+The first iteration of \texttt{InitialTropicalization()} does nothing, as the Newton polygon is trivial.
+In the accompanying example code, we now simply run \texttt{IterationNP(C,1,5)}, which calculates the power series expansions of the first root up to order $5$.
+We will go through each of the individual steps here.
+We apply the \'{e}tale routine and calculate the reduction of $f$ modulo $(x_{2})$: